SolarNova88/Test-Builder/README.md

 ### Adding/Updating Questions

-See `data/README_PROCEDURES.md` for the step-by-step procedure we will follow whenever you paste source material and instruct to create/update a test.
+There are three ways to add questions:

+**Method 1: AI Agent Processing** (Recommended if using Cursor)
+- Open `INTAKE_TEMPLATE.md` at the project root
+- Fill in Category, Subcategory, and Source Content
+- Share it with me in Cursor and say: "Follow the Test Question Loading Procedure to create/update category X/subcategory Y from this content"
+- I'll extract questions, generate JSON, create files, and run the scanner
-For a quick start, open `INTAKE_TEMPLATE.md` at the project root, fill in the three big inputs (Category, Subcategory, Source Content), and share it with me in Cursor.
-I’ll take it from there and run the scanner.
-After processing, I’ll clear those three fields so it’s ready for next time.
+- After processing, I'll clear those three fields so it's ready for next time

+**Method 2: ChatGPT-Assisted Import** (Recommended for converting text to JSON)
+- See "Importing JSON → Method 2: ChatGPT-Assisted JSON Generation" below

+**Method 3: Manual JSON Import**
+- See "Importing JSON → Method 1: Direct JSON Import" below

+See `data/README_PROCEDURES.md` for detailed procedures.

 ### Importing JSON